mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/cannot-call-exception.md

 ---
 title: CannotCallException class
-description: Exception thrown when trying to use a multidimensional multi data structure in a CALL.
+description: "Exception thrown when trying to use a multidimensional multi data structure in a CALL. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Exception thrown when trying to use a multidimensional multi data structure in a CALL.